sebw/blog.wains.be/content/posts/2026/2026-03-02-cloudflare-zero-trust-pocketid.md

 - this service is currently publicly accessible with no authentication whatsoever
 - you still have to install PocketID at `id.example.com` which will also be behind Cloudflare Zero Trust
 - you already have Docker running
-- once PocketID is deploy, you want to put `service.example.com` behind its authentication
+- once PocketID is deployed, you want to put `service.example.com` behind its authentication

 You will need to find the name of your Cloudflare team: